-To enter the physician assistant program, one must be eligible for admission to Mississippi College.
+To enter the Physician Assistant Program, one must be eligible for admission to Mississippi College.
 The Physician Assistant Program admits one class of 36 new students each year, at the beginning of the summer semester.
-Applicants must submit their completed applications to the Physician Assistant Program no later than January 15th of the matriculation year.
-Applicants must have completed all prerequisites before matriculation into the PA program.
-Applicants may have no more than two outstanding pre-requisite courses (not including labs) at the time of application to the program.
+All applications are accepted though the Central Application Service for Physician Assistants (CASPA).
+Applicants must submit their completed applications to CASPA with ample time for verification by January 15th of the matriculation year.
+Competitive applicants will be invited to a multiple mini interview (MMI) occurring in the fall or spring.
+Prospective students must have completed all prerequisites before matriculation into the PA Program.
+Applicants may have no more than two outstanding prerequisite courses (not including labs) at the time of application to the Program.
 No transfer credit will be allowed from other PA programs and advanced placement is not permitted.
-The PA program admissions committee is duly constituted of program core faculty and other Mississippi College teaching faculty with heavy clinical and/or basic medical sciences emphasis and experience and makes the final selection of applicants into the program.
+The PA Program Admissions Committee is duly constituted of Program core faculty and other Mississippi College teaching faculty who make the final selection of applicants into the Program.
+The Program uses a rolling admissions process, which means applications will be reconsidered by the Admissions Committee throughout the admission cycle.

-Admission to the physician assistant program is highly competitive.
-The admissions committee considers a number of factors and attributes captured on the CASPA application when selecting applicants for interviews and for matriculation into the program.
-Exceptions to the published pre-requisite requirements are considered by the admissions committee on a case-by-case basis and only under exceptional circumstances.
+Admission to the Physician Assistant Program is highly competitive.
+The Admissions Committee considers a number of factors and attributes captured on the CASPA application when selecting applicants for interviews and for matriculation into the Program.
+Exceptions to the published prerequisite requirements are considered by the Admissions Committee on a case-by-case basis and only under exceptional circumstances.

-Minimum requirements for admission to the physician assistant program include:
+Minimum requirements for admission to the Physician Assistant Program include:

-- 1. A Baccalaureate Degree from a United States accredited university or college. - 2.
-Completion of all prerequisite courses with a grade of C (2.0 GPA) or better from a United States accredited university or college.
+- 1. A Baccalaureate Degree from a United States-accredited university or college. - 2.
+Completion of all prerequisite courses with a grade of C (2.0 GPA) or better from a United States-accredited university or college.
 Courses must have been completed within the 10 years prior to the expected date of matriculation.
 All prerequisite courses must be taken at a college or university accredited by one of the six regional accrediting bodies within the United States.
-With the exception of statistics, online coursework will not be accepted for pre-requisite courses.
+With the exception of statistics, online coursework will not be accepted for prerequisite courses.
 The following are the minimum prerequisite courses: - a.
-Human Anatomy & Human Physiology with labs, or Anatomy & Physiology I and II with labs.
-(Must complete a full sequence.
-Substitutions for separate course sequence will not be accepted.)
-8 semester hours - b.
-Microbiology with lab (Advanced level for pre-med or biology majors) (4 semester hours) - General Chemistry I and II with labs (A complete sequence geared toward science majors/appropriate as a first-level course for a Chemistry) (8 semester hours) - d.
-Organic Chemistry with lab (4 semester hours) - e.
-Statistics, including statistical tests and analysis (3 semester hours)
+Human Anatomy & Human Physiology with labs, or Anatomy & Physiology I and II with labs- 8 semester hours in a full sequence - b.
+Microbiology with lab- 4 semester hours - c.
+General Chemistry I and II with labs- 8 semester hours in a full sequence - d.
+Organic Chemistry with lab- 4 semester hours - e.
+Statistics- 3 semester hours